jlatta23/FacadeDesign/README.md

 6) Architect uses this to adjust their design
 7) Repeat until the design matches aesthetics and price

-My Facade Design Tool gives architects the power to design this.
+This Facade Design Tool gives architects the power to do this all at their own convenience.
-* Architect designs their project using design tool

 ## Parametric Pattern Engine